 Sometimes your life throws you punches and you have to take it, stand tall, and just deal with what comes.
-I know I just made an announcement that we were going to keep traveling and living on the road in our 300 square foot home on wheels.
-Unfortunately, our renters moved out unexpectedly, and, without a money tree in the RV, we now we have a home that needs a lot of TLC.
+I know I just made an announcement that we were going to keep traveling and living on the road in our 300-square-foot home on wheels.
+Unfortunately, our renters moved out unexpectedly, and, without a money tree in the RV, we now have a home that needs a lot of TLC.
 This doesn’t mean we will stop traveling altogether, but we now have to have a home base.
 While we no longer will continuously Roadschool, we still plan to Unschool and look for unique ways to learn.

-Let me start off by saying that anyone can do this: live full time in a RV.
+Let me start off by saying that anyone can do this: live full time in an RV.
 Roadschooling can be done if you have a firm and realistic hold on your finances.
 Once you know how much you have in resources, you can plan a budget and stick to it.
 Maybe your Roadschooling will mean only one trip every few months or only going to places within a day’s drive.
 Consider all resources including cash, places to stay (tent? camper? sleeping on the floors of friends/relatives?), food and personal supplies, and any medical needs.
 If Roadschooling can’t happen given your resources, keep in mind that Unschooling can and does happen everywhere that families work together to live life joyfully and inquisitively rather than giving in to what others say is best.

 Here is how we spent our last two weeks on the road: